 The Founding Fathers were men of extraordinary courage and intellect, but they also lived in a time in which slavery was an accepted practice.
 The fact that many of our Founding Fathers owned slaves all the while abhorring that "peculiar institution" makes the study of their lives in the fullest possible historical context even more interesting.
 Ignoring that fact amounts to educational malpractice.
 We should embrace all our history, "warts and all," not just the parts that are agreeable to us.

 We cannot whitewash this "hideous blot" from our collective history and memory.
 Doing so, in my opinion, would lead to an outcome that Hal Rounds actually seeks to avoid -- obscuring the experience and contributions of one group at the expense of another.

 Gordon Belt is an information professional, special collections librarian, archives advocate, public historian, and founding editor of The Posterity Project.
-He is the current president of the Society of Tennessee Archivists, and serves as Treasurer of TSLAFriends, the friends organization of the Tennessee State Library and Archives.
+He is the past president of the Society of Tennessee Archivists, and is the author of the forthcoming book, John Sevier: Tennessee's First Hero, published by The History Press.
 On The Posterity Project, Gordon blogs about archives, public history, genealogy, and social media advocacy for archives and cultural heritage organizations.